-The condensed consolidated balance sheet as of December 31, 2019 was derived from the Company's audited financial statements, but does not include all disclosures required by GAAP.
-The accompanying unaudited condensed consolidated financial statements as of September 30, 2020 and for the three and nine months ended September 30, 2020 and 2019, have been prepared by the Company, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC"), for interim financial statements.
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
+The consolidated balance sheet as of December 31, 2020 was derived from the Company's audited financial statements, but does not include all disclosures required by GAAP.
+The accompanying unaudited consolidated financial statements as of March 31, 2021 and for the three months ended March 31, 2021 and 2020, have been prepared by the Company, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC"), for interim financial statements.
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2019 included in the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on September 16, 2020.
-In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's condensed consolidated financial position as of September 30, 2020 and condensed results of operations for the three and nine months ended September 30, 2020 and 2019 have been made.
-The results of operations for the three and nine months ended September 31, 2020.
+These consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2020.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's consolidated financial position as of March 31, 2021 and 2020 have been made.
+The results of operations for the three months ended March 31, 2021 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2021.